Insertion Based Sequence Generation with Learnable Order Dynamics: Preliminaries: Discrete Flow Matching

-\paragraph{Positional Independence Assumption.} For product spaces $\sX^L$ like the space of sequences, the size of the general rate matrix grows exponentially with the length $L$.
-To avoid this, sparsity is introduced into the rate matrix by assuming per-position independence of the target conditional probability $p_{t|C}(x_t | c)$, i.e., $p_{t|C}(x_t | c) = \prod_{i=1}^L p_{t|C}^i(x_t^i | c)$, where the superscript $i$ denotes the $i$-th position, which results in the corresponding rate matrix being a mixture of per-position rates~\cite{campbellContinuousTimeFramework2022}:
+\looseness=-1 \xhdr{Positional Independence Assumption.} For product spaces $\sX^L$ like the space of sequences, the size of the general rate matrix grows exponentially with the length $L$.
+To avoid this, sparsity is introduced into the rate matrix by assuming per-position independence of the target conditional probability $p_{t|C}(x_t | c)$, i.e., $p_{t|C}(x_t | c) = \prod_{i=1}^L p_{t|C}^i(x_t^i | c)$, where the superscript $i$ denotes the $i$-th position, which results in the corresponding rate matrix being a mixture of per-position rates~\cite{campbellContinuousTimeFramework2022}.
+We will make a similar assumption for projected rate matching for variable length sequences.